DhavalDubariya/Learn-and-fun-Jquery/JQuery/README.md

     =>Clear all timestamps when a user hits RESET Button.

+# JQuery Task 4: STOPWATCH

+## Features:

+    => Develop a webpage that working like stopwatch

+    => That contains start button which start the timer

+    => Pause button to pause the timer after that Resume time with Resume button

+    => Stop button to stop the timer after that Restart time with restart button

+    => Reset button to reset the time

+    => All history are show in that

+# JQuery Task 5: WIZARD FORM

+## Features:

+    => Develop a webpage that contain form of basic informations.

+    => There are three tab which contain that information.

+    => All information fill with validation plugin and masking.

+    => In last Tab form will submit and show in the table.

+    => Table contain CRUD opertaions.

 # JQuery Task 6: CALCULATOR

     =>Create calculator design exact similar to attached screenshot